bryanoliverh/CodePractice-Golang/README.md

   - A peak element is an element that is strictly greater than its neighbors.
 Given a 0-indexed integer array nums, find a peak element, and return its index.
 If the array contains multiple peaks, return the index to any of the peaks.
 You may imagine that nums[-1] = nums[n] = -∞.
 In other words, an element is always considered to be strictly greater than a neighbor that is outside the array.
 You must write an algorithm that runs in O(log n) time.

+  - The logic is based on binary search.
+The logic works based on the observation that, in any given subarray, if the element at the middle index mid is greater than the element immediately to its right (nums[mid] > nums[mid+1]), it implies that a peak element must exist either at index mid or to the left of it.
+This is because the sequence of elements leading up to mid is either increasing or non-decreasing, and then it starts decreasing at mid.
+Therefore, there must be a peak element in the left half of the subarray.

   - At the end of the loop, left and right will have the same value.

   - Time Complexity: O(log n), where n is the length of the input array.